 Enable Webex Events Streaming

-First, add a Live Stream feature or enable live streaming for an Agenda session and select Webex Events Streaming by Restream from the 'Live Stream' drop-down.
+First, add a Live Stream feature to your Event App or enable live streaming for an Agenda session and select Webex Events Streaming by Restream from the 'Live Stream' drop-down.
 For Agenda sessions, you must first expand the Live Stream section and toggle 'Enable Live Stream' to Yes.

 The first time you add Webex Events Streaming for a Live Stream feature or Agenda session, a modal appears with a prompt to confirm using a Webex Events Streaming credit.
 A single credit is good for an entire event, whether you have one live stream or a hundred!
 Click Activate to continue.